tmiland/invidious-updater/README.md

 - [X] Add option to compile imagemagick from source [Issues with Captcha on Debian and Ubuntu](https://github.com/omarroth/invidious/wiki/Issues-with-Captcha-on-Debian-and-Ubuntu)
    - Added in version 1.1.6
    - Added support for Imagemagick 6 and 7, or keep current version.
-   - The captcha clock is working with 6 and 7, not from default pkg.
+   - The captcha clock is working with 6 and 7, not with default pkg.
+- [X] Add Deb Packages

 ### Possible options
-- Add support for auto-update check
+- Support for auto-update check
   - [ ] For Invidious
   - [ ] For Script
+- [ ] Support for running own forks
+- [ ] Support for database backup

 ## Compatibility and Requirements
 * Debian 8 and later